MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ![Visual Studio Team Explorer](../ide/media/vs2017_teamexplorer.png)

 You can also automate your build process to build the code that the devs on your team have checked into version control.
 For example, you can build one or more projects nightly or every time that code is checked in.
-See [Build and Release (VSTS and TFS)](/vsts/build-release/index) for more information.
+For more information, see [Build and release (VSTS and TFS)](/vsts/build-release/index).

 ## Connect to services, databases, and cloud-based resources